univention/univention-corporate-server/doc/architecture/concepts/domain.rst

 services that provide functionality.
 Users use functionality.
 A domain is a form of a computer network.
 It incorporates one or more systems and users into one single trust context.
 The domain offers special services called domain services to systems and users.
-The following figure shows the relationship between the actors systems, services and users.
+The figure :ref:`fig-concepts-domain-systems-users` shows the relationship between the actors systems, services and users.

+.. _fig-concepts-domain-systems-users:

 .. figure:: /images/Systems-and-users-in-domain.*